 Your advisor or major professor should be prepared handle all your routine questions about curricula, Graduate School and Grady policies, and such.
 Your advisor has the authority to exercise judgments about program-of-study modifications, course exemptions/substitutions, and such, as long as such decisions are within the guidelines and policies of the Graduate School.

 Question 4: How do I select an advisor?

-Your first advisor is assigned by the department head of your MA concentration during orientation.
+You will be assigned an advisor in your first semester.
 However, you may change advisors during the course of your program of study.
-The call is yours — you simply ask another faculty member to serve as your advisor, and if the person agrees, you complete and file an Advisor Assignment/Advisor-Major Professor Change Form (an original form is completed and filed during orientation).
+The call is yours — you simply ask another faculty member to serve as your advisor, and if the person agrees, you complete and file an Advisor Assignment/Advisor-Major Professor Change Form.
+Anne Hurne can help you with this.

 Question 5: How do I select a major professor?